CP-violating multi-field phase transitions and gravitational waves in a hidden NJL sector: Introduction

 We show that the interplay between explicit symmetry breaking and CP violation induces a misalignment of the vacuum structure in the scalar--pseudoscalar field space.
 As a result, the tunneling path follows a curved path, and the pseudoscalar condensate develops a nontrivial spatial profile across the bubble wall.
 This leads to a space-dependent CP-violating background during the transition, providing a qualitatively new dynamical feature compared to single-field treatments.

-We further explore the cosmological implications of this setup through a broad parameter scan.
-Our analysis indicates that viable first-order phase transitions are dynamically restricted to a finite region of parameter space where the effective potential maintains a sufficient barrier structure.
-We also evaluate the resulting SGWB signal and assess its detectability.
-In addition, the explicit symmetry breaking term introduces an energy bias between competing vacua, which drives the collapse of transient domain wall configurations~\cite{Kibble:1976sj,Zeldovich:1974uw,Saikawa:2017hiv,Hiramatsu:2013qaa,Hiramatsu:2010yz,Gleiser:1998na} and ensures the cosmological viability of the model.
+We further explore the cosmological implications through a parameter scan.
+While the NJL framework conventionally predicts rapid phase transitions, our results show that a relatively small effective coupling $G\Lambda^2$ can lead to significant supercooling.
+In this regime, the inverse duration parameter is reduced to $\beta/H \sim \mathcal{O}(10^2) \text{--} \mathcal{O}(10^3)$, which enhances the SGWB to a level detectable by the proposed $\mu$Ares observatory.
+We also find that the macroscopic thermodynamic properties governing GW generation are determined by the radial profile of the effective potential, making the signal insensitive to the CP-violating phase.
+Finally, the explicit symmetry breaking term introduces an energy bias between competing vacua, driving the collapse of transient domain wall configurations~\cite{Kibble:1976sj,Zeldovich:1974uw,Saikawa:2017hiv,Hiramatsu:2013qaa,Hiramatsu:2010yz,Gleiser:1998na} and ensuring the cosmological viability of the model.

 This paper is organized as follows.
 In Sec.~\ref{sec2}, we present the theoretical framework and construct the finite-temperature effective potential.
-In Sec.~\ref{sec3}, we perform the numerical analysis of the phase transition and compute the resulting gravitational wave signals.
+In Sec.~\ref{sec3}, we perform the numerical analysis of the phase transition and compute the resulting GW signals.
 We conclude in Sec.~\ref{sec4}.